 What are agents?
 What relationship does agent imply?

-Agents are simply representatives for the named taxable person.
+Agents are representatives for the named taxable person.
 No specific relationship is implied.
-Many times a neighborhood sent one person to pay everyone’s taxes and his name appears in several entries.
+Sometimes a neighborhood sent one person to pay everyone’s taxes and his name appears in several entries.
 Often a family member is an agent.
 When women appeared as taxable persons, a male agent usually represented them.

 Are there special applications for African American research in early tax digests?